lilnasy/multiplayer-globe/README.md

 ```bash
 docker run --rm -p 6379:6379 valkey/valkey:8.0.2-alpine3.21
 ```
-If the valkey server is not running on the same device as the development server, you can provide the options as the following environment variables:
+If the valkey server is not running on the same device as the development server, you can provide the options as the following variables in `.dev.vars` (see [Local Development with Secrets | Cloudflare Docs](https://developers.cloudflare.com/workers/configuration/secrets/#local-development-with-secrets)):
 ```bash
 VALKEY_HOST=db.local
 VALKEY_PORT=6379